mihirmalaviya/spotify-playlist-downloader/README.md

 **"Missing Spotify credentials" error:**
 - Ensure your `.env` file exists and contains valid credentials
-- Check that there are no extra spaces in your
+- Check that there are no extra spaces in your `.env` file

+**"Could not find playlist" error:**
+- Verify the playlist ID is correct
+- Ensure the playlist is public (private playlists require additional permissions)

+**FFmpeg errors:**
+- Make sure FFmpeg is properly installed and in your system PATH
+- Try reinstalling FFmpeg

+**Download failures:**
+- Some songs may not be available on YouTube
+- Try running with `--verbose` to see detailed error messages

+## Notes

+- The tool searches YouTube for audio matches automatically
+- Downloaded files are named as "Song Name - Artist.format"
+- Only public Spotify playlists are supported by default
+- Audio quality is set to 192 kbps for MP3 files